usds/ditap-curriculum-update/3_Curriculum/3B_DITAP-Core-Curriculum/Module-4/Sprint-4/Contract Management and Problem Resolution.md

 Interface specifications:

-* Other vendors may need to update API calls to accommodate the new authentication service architecture
+* Other vendors may need to update API calls to accommodate the new authentication service architecture.
-* Data format changes might require modifications to other modules
+* Data format changes might require modifications to other modules.
-* Security protocol updates could affect all vendor implementations
+* Security protocol updates could affect all vendor implementations.
-* Performance requirements might need adjustment based on new service capabilities
+* Performance requirements might need adjustment based on new service capabilities.

 Testing and integration support:

-* Existing vendors may need to provide additional integration testing support
+* Existing vendors may need to provide additional integration testing support.
-* Technical personnel may need to be available for extended integration periods
+* Technical personnel may need to be available for extended integration periods.
-* Documentation updates might be required for interface changes
+* Documentation updates might be required for interface changes.
-* Additional coordination meetings and technical reviews
+* Additional coordination meetings and technical reviews.

 Timeline and cost implications:

-* Contract modifications could cost $500,000-1.2M across four vendors
+* Contract modifications could cost $500,000-1.2M across four vendors.
-* Timeline extensions might be needed for integration completion
+* Timeline extensions might be needed for integration completion.
-* Additional testing phases may require contract scope adjustments
+* Additional testing phases may require contract scope adjustments.
-* Change management procedures need to be clearly defined
+* Change management procedures need to be clearly defined.

 Legal and administrative considerations:

-* Modification justifications must demonstrate benefit to the government
+* Modification justifications must demonstrate benefit to the government.
-* Competitive implications of no-bid modifications to existing vendors
+* Competitive implications of no-bid modifications to existing vendors.
-* Documentation requirements for sole-source modification justifications
+* Documentation requirements for sole-source modification justifications.
-* Ensuring modifications don't exceed original contract scope limitations
+* Ensuring modifications don't exceed original contract scope limitations.

 Oftentimes in modular contracting, vendor management evolves into vendor ecosystem management, necessitating coordination across multiple simultaneous contracts.